koad/alice/interface/README.md

 ## Conclusion

-The `interface` folder of Alice's koad/io installation repository serves as the user interface for her koad/io environment.
+The `interface` folder of Alice's koad:io installation repository serves as the user interface for her koad:io environment.
 It leverages Meteor and packages from the `~/.koad-io/packages` folder and `~/.alice/packages` folder to provide a powerful and interactive interface for managing and interacting with various components and services.
-Explore the interface, customize it to your liking, and use it to streamline your workflows within Alice's koad/io installation.
+Explore the interface, customize it to your liking, and use it to streamline your workflows within Alice's koad:io installation.